-Shareholders exercise their rights at the Annual General Meeting (AGM).
-In the spirit of good corporate governance, Deutsche Börse AG aims to make it as easy as possible for shareholders to exercise their shareholder rights.
-For instance, Deutsche Börse AG shareholders may follow the AGM over the internet and can be represented at the AGM by proxies nominated by Deutsche Börse AG.
-These proxies exercise voting rights solely in accordance with shareholders' instructions.
-Additionally, shareholders may exercise their voting rights by post or online.
 Among other things, the AGM elects the shareholder representatives to the Supervisory Board and decides on formal approval for the actions of the Executive Board and the Supervisory Board.
-It also passes resolutions on the appropriation of the unappropriated surplus, resolves on capitalisation measures and approves intercompany agreements and amendments to Deutsche Börse AG's Articles of Association and appoints the external auditors.
+It also passes resolutions on the appropriation of the unappropriated surplus, resolves on capitalisation measures, approves intercompany agreements and amendments to the company's articles of Association, the Supervisory Board remuneration, approval of the remuneration system for the Executive Board and the remuneration report, and appoints the external auditors.
 Ordinary AGMs - at which the Executive Board and the Supervisory Board give an account for the past financial year - take place once a year.

-In view of the ongoing effects of the COVID-19 pandemic the Executive Board decided in agreement with the Supervisory Board to hold the Annual General Meeting once again as a virtual event in the reporting year, without the physical presence of shareholders or their proxies as provided for by section 1 (2) sentence 1 (6) Gesetz über Maßnahmen im Gesellschafts-, Genossenschafts-, Vereins-, Stiftungs- und Wohnungseigentumsrecht zur Bekämpfung der Auswirkungen der COVID-19-Pandemie (Act on Measures in Corporate, Cooperative, Association, Foundation and Residential Property Law to Combat the Effects of the COVID-19 pandemic) (extended and amended by Art.
-11 of the Act of 22 December 2020, BGBI.
-I p.
-3332).
-Shareholders were able to follow the entire Annual General Meeting live online and exercise their voting rights by means of postal voting or appointing the company proxies.
-Additionally, the company voluntarily published the speeches by the Chairs of the Executive Board and Supervisory Board ahead of the Annual General Meeting, enabling shareholders to submit questions about them in advance too.
+In view of the ongoing effects of the Covid-19 pandemic the Executive Board decided in agreement with the Supervisory Board to hold the Annual General Meeting once again as a virtual event in the reporting year, without the physical presence of shareholders or their proxies as provided for by section 1 (2) sentence 1 (6) of the Gesetz über Maßnahmen im Gesellschafts-, Genossenschafts-, Vereins-, Stiftungs- und Wohnungseigentumsrecht zur Bekämpfung der Auswirkungen der COVID-19-Pandemie of 27 March 2020 (German Federal Gazette I No. 14/2020, p.
+570), which was subsequently amended (German Federal Gazette I No. 67/2020, p.
+3332) and extended until 31 August 2022 (Federal Gazette I No. 63/2021, p.
+4153) (Act on Measures in Corporate, Cooperative, Association, Foundation and Residential Property Law to Combat the Effects of the Covid-19 Pandemic).
+Shareholders were able to follow the entire Annual General Meeting live online and exercise their voting rights, also via electronic communications, by means of postal voting or appointing the company proxies.
+Additionally, the company voluntarily published the speeches by the Chairs of the Executive Board and Supervisory Board ahead of the Annual General Meeting, enabling shareholders to submit questions about them to the company in advance.
 Questions could be submitted to the company electronically up to one day before the Annual General Meeting and were answered in full during the meeting.